MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationHealth.md

 ```

 This command queries the health of the named application.
-It specifies values for health policy.
-It uses filters to return only Error events, and children with Error or Warning health states.
+The command specifies values for health policy and it uses filters to return only Error events, and children with Error or Warning health states.

 ## PARAMETERS